-The architecture of all buildings, especially, the chancery, symbolically reflects the local architectural heritage while taking into account the fluctuating weather conditions in Southeast Asia.
-Contemporary “green” materials and technologies are being employed to adhere to the Bureau of Overseas Buildings Operations (OBO) design excellence standards.
+The architecture of all buildings, especially the chancery, symbolically reflects the local architectural heritage while taking into account the fluctuating weather conditions in Southeast Asia.
+Contemporary “green” materials and technologies were employed to adhere to the Bureau of Overseas Buildings Operations (OBO) design excellence standards.

 ENR Global Best Projects - Government Buildings